paige-ingram/MusicPlayerApplication/README.md

 An example playlist:

 ###*Dance Yourself Clean from COVID-19*
-Playing: "Like a G6" by Far East Movement
+"Like a G6" by Far East Movement

-Up Next:
-- "Motley Crew" by Post Malone
+"Motley Crew" by Post Malone
-- "Low" by Flo Rida
+"Low" by Flo Rida
-- "Ransom" by Lil Tecca
+"Ransom" by Lil Tecca

 ###What will the application do?
 This application will store songs in named playlists.
 Users can add or remove songs to a